dgraph-io/dgraph-docs/content/graphql/lambda/field.md

 }
 ```

-In the same way, if you execute this GraphQL query on the `Character` interface
+In the same way, if you execute the following GraphQL query on the `Character` interface:

 ```graphql
 query {